Not-a-Fintech-Company/Website/guides/n-steps-to-closing-a-bank-partner.md

 Once you've come to terms, it's relatively simple to sign an LOI and more forward.
 This step usually involves wiring some money to the bank partner in order to kick off diligence and prepay legal fees.

-##    9. Complete Due Diligence with the bank
+##    9. Complete Due Diligence with the Bank
 You want a list of policies ready to go because bank diligence takes a long time.
 The best advice is likely "never have anything on your plate, always make sure you turn around requests as quickly as possible."